-While studying, do not forget to enjoy the opportunity to relax and spend quality time with your colleagues and families, explore the region, and learn more about local and diverse national cultures represented in the college.
-After all, the friendships and relationships you form at the BALTDEFCOL will stay with you for a long time.
+While studying, do not forget to relax and spend quality time with your colleagues and families, explore the region, and learn more about the local culture as well as those of other nations represented in the college.
+After all, the professional relationships you forge in the BALTDEFCOL will stay with you for a long time.

-I wish you success and look forward to welcoming you to the college!
+I am looking forward to personally welcoming you to the college!